-If a Party's Advisor of choice refuses to comply with the University's established rules of decorum as determined by the Hearing Officer for the hearing, the University may require the party to use a different b.)
-Refusal to Submit a Cross-Examination
+If a Party's Advisor of choice refuses to comply with the University's established rules of decorum as determined by the Hearing Officer for the hearing, the University may require the party to use a different Advisor.

-Advisor.
 If a University-provided Advisor refuses to comply with the rules of decorum, the University may provide that Party with a different Advisor to conduct cross-examination on behalf of that Party.